 But if you plan on renting your own place and are worried about the WiFi going out during an important meeting with your boss, from my experience, there’s less of a chance of that happening in Playa.

-I’ve never worked in towns in the Riviera Maya outside of Playa del Carmen and Tulum.
+For full disclosure, I’ve never worked in towns in the Riviera Maya outside of Playa del Carmen and Tulum.